itpp-labs/website-addons/website_event_attendee_fields/README.rst

   * If attendee partner exists and current (authenticated) user is the attendee partner himself: update partner values.
 (We don't update fields always, because it leads to security issue: anyone can change partner name, passport, etc. just knowing his email).
 Default behaviour: only create partner if one doesn't exist.

+* Prevents changing qty for event lines (TODO: move this to a separate module)

 Demo mode
 ---------
 In demo installation: